Phil MeekinView Profile

-Sounds like an odd boxing match, but in the battle of administration vs liquidation, who comes out on top?
+It sounds like an odd boxing match.
+But in the battle of administration vs liquidation, who comes out on top?

-The press doesn’t help, the moment a high street company gets into financial trouble there is no end to incessant reporting and speculation.
+The press doesn’t help, the moment a high street company gets into financial trouble, there is no end to constant reporting and speculation.
 Yet it’s very rare for a news reporter to actually define the terms.
-Can you remember the last time you saw a news junket titled ‘administration vs liquidation?
-Nope, neither can I.
+Can you remember the last time you saw a news junket titled ‘administration vs liquidation?’

 In the interest of clarity, the two processes are separate.
 Yet they share some common elements.

-The difference between administration and liquidation and their relevancy to the task at hand is governed by the desired fate of the company.
-Liquidation is the route to take to wind up and finish the company entirely.
-If all/some of the business needs rescuing, administration is the mechanism to go for.
-If the business is large with several sub organisations, it may be a mixture of both.
+The difference between administration, liquidation and their relevancy to the task is governed by the desired fate for the company.
+Liquidation is the route to take to wind-up and finish the company entirely.
+If all or some of the business needs rescuing, administration is the mechanism to go for.
+If the business is large, with several sub organisations, it may be a mixture of both.

-Thus far, we’ve discovered that in the battle of administration vs liquidation, there is unlikely to be a victor.
-The two terms share a common bond, due to the part they play in dealing with insolvent companies, but their application depends on the situation alongside the commercial desire of the board and company owners.
+In this theoretical battle of administration vs liquidation, there is unlikely to be a victor.
+The two terms share a common bond due to the part they play in dealing with insolvent companies, but their application depends on the situation, alongside the commercial desire of the board and company owners.

 They share other common traits.
-For example, management of both procedures is by licensed insolvency practitioners and relate to limited companies who are deemed to be insolvent.
+For example, both procedures are managed by licensed insolvency practitioners and relate to limited companies who are deemed insolvent.
 They will be insolvent by definition because they are unable to make day to day payments or because liabilities outweigh assets on the company’s balance sheet.

 However, the processes are quite distinct.
 Let’s drill into the detail.
 What makes them different?